Short Term Relief May Have Long Term Costs

 Oxidative Load and the Cost of Stimulation

 Nicotine increases catecholamine release and raises metabolic demand.
-That demand is paid for in ATP, oxygen utilization, and redox balance which can be severely inhibited in Long COVID.
+That demand is paid for in ATP, oxygen utilization, and redox balance.
 Nicotine exposure increases reactive oxygen species (ROS) generation through mitochondrial stress and sympathetic activation.

-In a healthy system, antioxidant capacity and mitochondrial reserve absorb this cost but in many Long COVID patients, those buffers are already depleted and in some of the most severe cases ATP may be costing more to produce than its producing essentially running backwards.
-Mitochondrial dysfunction, impaired fatty acid oxidation, and reduced glutathione availability are common findings while adding nicotine into this terrain can tip a fragile system into oxidative overload.
+In a healthy system, antioxidant capacity and mitochondrial reserve absorb this cost.
+In many Long COVID patients, those buffers are already depleted.
+Mitochondrial dysfunction, impaired fatty acid oxidation, and reduced glutathione availability are common findings.
+Adding nicotine into this terrain can tip a fragile system into oxidative overload.

 There is also a physiological cost to stimulation itself.
 In a body already biased toward sympathetic dominance, a pattern common in Long COVID, this activation does not restore balance, it reinforces it.
 The nervous system remains locked in a heightened state where threat signaling, energy mobilization, and inflammatory amplification persist.
 Healing requires periods of parasympathetic dominance that allow tissue repair, mitochondrial recovery, and immune recalibration.
 When stimulation becomes continuous, even in low doses, the internal environment favors vigilance over restoration.
 The result is a system that feels temporarily sharper while remaining biologically unavailable for repair.